© Copyright, 2012, R. Fleischer

 For practical purposes

 now, you would get a salvaged radiator cooler (and all of the other parts if you could), of either the

 thermostat or non-thermostat type and simply install them.
 If you had a

 EARLY model with the internal cap cover, you needed to convert the central tube

 and the canister.
 OTHERWISE, with later models, all you need is the outer cover, hoses, cooler, and brackets from a salvaged bike.

 NOTE!
 Some early non-thermostat covers, used on the GS models, were made with a 2 mm bypass hole.
 That hole is very visible when you turn the cover upside down.
 If yours is 2 mm; drill it out to 4 mm.
 You can use a 5/32" drill bit.
 Clean up your work...leave no sharp edges nor any metal particles.

 Articles on this website deal with the so-called $2000 O-ring.
-You want to measure your canister depth, and install one or two shims (not always, some very late canisters have a lip) and paper gasket (seldom).
+You want to measure your canister depth, and install one or two shims (not always, some very late canisters have a lip and may or may not require a shim for proper pressure on the sealing O-ring) and paper gasket (seldom).
 If you have not read the http://bmwmotorcycletech.info/Oil.htm article, please do.
-That is a hyperlink to the article.
 It contains a LOT of information about the oil system, and the various filters, the distances you need to measure, etc. There are other oil & system articles on this website.
 Read them!
 There is a reason this paragraph is in large type and colored red!

 There is an oil pressure bypass valve located at the